 Guide to identifying herbs

-Armed with this handy chart, you’ll soon be an expert at guessing the names of herbs by sight.
+Armed with this handy chart, you’ll soon be an expert at guessing herb identification by leaf.
 The next step will be learning about the smell of different herbs.
 I find that even more interesting.

 We’ve all seen those little bubble packs of fresh herbs at the grocery store, but did you know that you can easily grow herbs yourself?
 I’ve written a complete guide that will give you all the information you need in one place.
 Be sure to check out my guide to growing herbs.